-The Battle of Bosworth took place today in 1485.
+Battle of Bosworth stamps are being released.
 The battlefield, threatened with a robot motor test site, must be saved, says Richard III’s biographer David Horspool

 At the place where the second most important battle in English history (after Hastings) was fought in August 1485, there is a heritage centre, with displays and a café serving very large slices of fruit cake, and a laid-out path with a monument around Ambion Hill – where it was once thought that Richard III was killed fighting Henry Tudor.

 But in the off season, you have most of it to yourself, and the loudest sound is the jackdaws’ chirping as they return to roost in the oaks around Shenton.

 From Ambion Hill, you can see back across to the spire of St Peter’s in Market Bosworth.
 I couldn’t see the spire of St Margaret’s, Stoke Golding, which is odd because tradition has it that the people of that village watched the course of the battle from the top of their church.

 Did they really see how the Stanleys waited to join the victors, or the moment when Richard risked all by charging at Henry’s standard, only to be hacked down?
 The village was plain Stoke at the time; the Golding came later, possibly in recognition of the tradition that Henry was crowned there after the battle, and Crown Hill is now just outside it.

 I was walking around the battlefield area recently because there are plans to build on part of it.
 Like most people who take an interest in this part of our history, I was quick to raise objections, but even the intervention in a parliamentary debate of Chris Skidmore, an MP who happens to be the author of a much praised book on the subject, had not swayed the local council.